russellt-cc/cp490-noodlewall-react/README.md

 # Functions Overview

 Browse All

--Hover mouse pointer over the "Browse" button in the upper right corner of the browser window.
+- Hover mouse pointer over the "Browse" button in the upper right corner of the browser window.
--Click on "Browse All".
+- Click on "Browse All".
--The Browse component will load.
+- The Browse component will load.
 You can click on a card to view the details for a specific event or dream event, or click on a user to view their profile and created events and dream events.

 Browse Events

--Hover mouse pointer over the "Browse" button in the upper right corner of the browser window.
+- Hover mouse pointer over the "Browse" button in the upper right corner of the browser window.
--Click on "Browse Events".
+- Click on "Browse Events".
--The Browse component will load.
+- The Browse component will load.
 Only events with a status of "event" will be displayed.

 Browse Dream Events

--Hover mouse pointer over the "Browse" button in the upper right corner of the browser window.
+- Hover mouse pointer over the "Browse" button in the upper right corner of the browser window.
--Click on "Browse Dreams".
+- Click on "Browse Dreams".
--The Browse component will load.
+- The Browse component will load.
 Only events with a status of "dream" will be displayed.

 Search for an Event or Dream Event

--Click on the search box at the top of the browser window.
+- Click on the search box at the top of the browser window.
--Enter a search query into the search box.
+- Enter a search query into the search box.
--Press enter to submit your query.
+- Press enter to submit your query.
--Events and dream events that contain the given text will be displayed in the browse page.
+- Events and dream events that contain the given text will be displayed in the browse page.

 User Registration

--Hover mouse pointer over the user icon in the upper right corner of the browser window.
+- Hover mouse pointer over the user icon in the upper right corner of the browser window.
--Click on "Register For Noodlewall"
+- Click on "Register For Noodlewall"
--Enter the information for the new user account.
+- Enter the information for the new user account.
 A user image can be uploaded here or linked to an existing URL.
 A random image can be used by clicking on one of the random image buttons.
--The required fields are user name, first name, and last name.
+- The required fields are user name, first name, and last name.
--Scroll down to the bottom of the page and click Submit Registration when ready to submit.
+- Scroll down to the bottom of the page and click Submit Registration when ready to submit.

 Log Out

--Hover mouse pointer over the user icon in the upper right corner of the browser window.
+- Hover mouse pointer over the user icon in the upper right corner of the browser window.
--Click on "Sign Out" to log out of the account.
+- Click on "Sign Out" to log out of the account.

 Log In

--Hover mouse pointer over the user icon in the upper right corner of the browser window.
+- Hover mouse pointer over the user icon in the upper right corner of the browser window.
--Click on "Login To Noodlewall".
+- Click on "Login To Noodlewall".
--Click on any user account to log in as that user.
+- Click on any user account to log in as that user.

 Edit User

--Sign in as a user by following the Login instructions above.
+- Sign in as a user by following the Login instructions above.
--Hover mouse pointer over the user icon in the upper right corner of the browser window.
+- Hover mouse pointer over the user icon in the upper right corner of the browser window.
--Click on the image for the current user to go to the profile page.
+- Click on the image for the current user to go to the profile page.
--Click on "Edit Profile".
+- Click on "Edit Profile".
--Make any desired changes to the user information.
+- Make any desired changes to the user information.
--When complete, scroll to the bottom of the page and click on "Submit Changes."
+- When complete, scroll to the bottom of the page and click on "Submit Changes."

 Create Dream Event

--Sign in as a user by following the Login instructions above.
+- Sign in as a user by following the Login instructions above.
--Hover mouse pointer over the "Create" button in the upper right corner of the browser window.
+- Hover mouse pointer over the "Create" button in the upper right corner of the browser window.
--Click on "Create Dream".
+- Click on "Create Dream".
--The Create component will load.
+- The Create component will load.
 If you don't have a user summary and bio created, you must follow the steps to edit your profile and then return here.
--You must fill in the Basic Info section.
+- You must fill in the Basic Info section.
--Once completed, click on "Save as Dream" at the bottom of the browser window to save as a dream.
+- Once completed, click on "Save as Dream" at the bottom of the browser window to save as a dream.
 If you want to create an event, click on "Show All" and then fill in all the sections.
 After clicking "Show All" you can still save as a dream if desired.

 Create Event

--Sign in as a user by following the Login instructions above.
+- Sign in as a user by following the Login instructions above.
--Hover mouse pointer over the "Create" button in the upper right corner of the browser window.
+- Hover mouse pointer over the "Create" button in the upper right corner of the browser window.
--Click on "Create Event".
+- Click on "Create Event".
--The Create component will load.
+- The Create component will load.
 You can click on the numbers in the navigation bar to jump to different sections.
--Once a section is filled in, the number in the navigation bar will light up.
+- Once a section is filled in, the number in the navigation bar will light up.
--To add images, go to the Upload Images section.
+- To add images, go to the Upload Images section.
 Clicking on "Add Image" will add a new image that is randomized by default.
 You can change it to a specific URL or upload an image.
 You can add as many images as you like.
--Once all information has been entered, click on the "Make it Happen" button on the bottom of the browser window.
+- Once all information has been entered, click on the "Make it Happen" button on the bottom of the browser window.
 You can also choose to "Save as Dream" if you change your mind.

 Edit Event or Dream Event

--Sign in as a user by following the Login instructions above.
+- Sign in as a user by following the Login instructions above.
--Hover mouse pointer over the user icon in the upper right corner of the browser window.
+- Hover mouse pointer over the user icon in the upper right corner of the browser window.
--Click on the image for the current user to go to the profile page.
+- Click on the image for the current user to go to the profile page.
--Scroll down to "Events by" or "Dreams by" sections to see the events and dream events created by the current user.
+- Scroll down to "Events by" or "Dreams by" sections to see the events and dream events created by the current user.
--Click on the image for an event to view the details page.
+- Click on the image for an event to view the details page.
--On the right side, click on "Edit" button.
+- On the right side, click on the "Edit" button.
--The creation form will load to edit the event.
+- The creation form will load to edit the event.
--If editing a dream event, you will need to click on "Show All" to see all of the sections.
+- If editing a dream event, you will need to click on "Show All" to see all of the sections.
--Make any changes and then click on "Save as Dream" to save as a dream event or "Make it Happen" to save as an event.
+- Make any changes and then click on "Save as Dream" to save as a dream event or "Make it Happen" to save as an event.

 Delete Event or Dream Event

--Sign in as a user by following the Login instructions above.
+- Sign in as a user by following the Login instructions above.
--Hover mouse pointer over the user icon in the upper right corner of the browser window.
+- Hover mouse pointer over the user icon in the upper right corner of the browser window.
--Click on the image for the current user to go to the profile page.
+- Click on the image for the current user to go to the profile page.
--Scroll down to "Events by" or "Dreams by" sections to see the events and dream events created by the current user.
+- Scroll down to "Events by" or "Dreams by" sections to see the events and dream events created by the current user.
--Click on the image for an event to view the details page.
+- Click on the image for an event to view the details page.
--On the right side, click on "Delete Button".
+- On the right side, click on "Delete Button".
--Confirm the deletion to proceed.
+- Confirm the deletion to proceed.

 ## User Profile Form Details

-> This form is used to create and edit user accounts, once the minimum details are entered (username, firstname, lastname) you are able to save and create the account.
+> This form is used when creating and editing user accounts, once the minimum details are entered (username, firstname, lastname) you are able to save and create the account.
 More details are required to become an event organizer, and can be entered later.

 - Profile Picture